uber-go/cadence-client/README.md

 `cadence-client` is the framework for authoring workflows and activites.

+See [here](https://github.com/samarabbas/cadence-samples) for some sample recipes using cadence

 ## How to use

 Make sure you clone this repo into the correct location.